 One of the questions I asked Mauricio was whether or not SDN represents significantly more risk than does a traditional network architecture.
 Mauricio stated that some people have taken a “sky is falling” mentality relative to the impact of SDN on security but that he doesn’t subscribe to that mentality.
 He suggested that people need to take a step back and look at security on a case-by-case basis and that the security of any network is influenced more by the security posture of the company implementing the network than it is by the network architecture.

 I also asked Mauricio about the type of functionality that is HP providing to secure a software defined network.
 Mauricio said that HP’s philosophy is to build security into all of its products and that HP strives to ensure that the architecture and design of all of its products are secure from the day they are implemented.
 He added that while it is important for HP to embed security functionality such as the right encryption and the right authentication into their products, it is up to the customers to leverage that functionality.

 In closing the interview I asked Mauricio to recommend best practices relative to securing networks – whether those networks are a traditional network or an SDN.
 Mauricio emphasized that implementing effective security is not just about implementing products but that it is also about implementing the appropriate processes.
 He concluded his comments by suggesting the IT organizations need to examine their current security related processes with the goal of identifying how they can improve those processes.

-Click below to watch Part 10 of the SDN Journey – Note: You must be an SDNCentral member to watch.
-Login to SDNCentral or register for free.
+Click below to watch Part 10 of the SDN Journey – Note: You must be an SDxCentral member to watch.
+Login to SDxCentral or register for free.